-After months of working from home, many companies around the country are exploring reopening their offices.
-Though the ability to do so is based on your location and industry, for those workers who know they’ll be returning to the commuting life soon, it’s reasonable to be anxious.
+After months when most employeeds worked from home, many companies around the country are exploring reopening their offices.
+Though the ability to do so depends on location and industry, for those workers who know they’ll be returning to the commuting life soon, it’s reasonable to be anxious.

-Though your employer may provide many items on our back-to-office packing list, if they don’t, you should still consider investing in them yourself.
-We spoke with employees who are either already back to work or planning their workplace’s return about all the measures that can make you more comfortable and, more importantly, as protected as you can be.
+Though your employer may provide many items on our back-to-office packing list, you should still consider investing in them yourself.
+We spoke with employees who are already back to work or planning their workplace’s return about all the measures that can make you more comfortable and, more importantly, as protected as you can be.

 You likely don’t need us to tell you to pack a mask with you, especially since many offices will require them.
-In addition to this 2020 accessory, Deb LaMere, the vice president of human resources at Datasite, recommends creating a personal protection equipment kit (PPE).
-This should include a face mask (or maybe even a face shield), gloves and hand sanitizer at the bare minimum.
+In addition to this 2020 accessory, Deb LaMere, the vice president of human resources at Datasite, recommends creating a personal protection equipment kit.
+At the bare minimum, this should include a face mask (or maybe even a face shield), gloves and hand sanitizer.

 Try these: Jointown Face Masks, 50-Pack ($29.99; amazon.com)